 Lydia Wilson married Daniel Waters 23 July 1879 in Somerset County, Maryland.
-In 1880, the couple is shown in the census with their young child, John. (image above)
+The couple and their young son John appear there in 1880 (image above).

-By 1900, Daniel has presumably died and Lydia, with new husband Edward Cottman, was enumerated with 4-year-old daughter Mamie in the household, along with sons Cranston, James and George, who are surnamed Waters (they are mistakenly marked as boarders).
+By 1900, Daniel presumably died.
+Lydia was enumerated with new husband Edward Cottman, and their daughter Mamie.
+Lydia’s sons Cranston, James and George, surnamed Waters, also appear. (they are mistakenly marked as boarders).

-In 1910, Lydia and Edward are enumerated with James (marked as a stepson) and Mamie:
+In 1910, Lydia and Edward were enumerated with James (marked as a stepson) and Mamie:

-In 1920, daughter Mamie remains in the household with 67-year-old widowed Lydia:
+In 1920, daughter Mamie remained in the household with 67-year-old widowed Lydia:

 All told in these four census records, we count four children.